oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     ```
     </details>

-    You use AutoUpgrade from the home directory.
+    You use AutoUpgrade from the user's home directory.
 In fact, you can use AutoUpgrade from any location.
 It does not matter.

     Check the version.
 If a newer version is available, you can download it from My Oracle Support ([AutoUpgrade Tool (Doc ID 2485457.1)](https://support.oracle.com/epmos/faces/DocumentDisplay?id=2485457.1)).
 Don't do this now.